Ever wondered what the world (or, say, Basingstoke) has been searching for recently? Google Trends has the answer.

 How do I use Google Trends?

-First stop: open your web browser and type google.com/trends (or trends.google.com) in the address bar.
-You’ll be greeted with a homepage overview and the main Explore section at the top.
+First stop: open google.com/trends (or trends.google.com).
+You’ll land on the homepage overview and the main Explore section.

-We’ll select the Shopping category to focus on what people are searching to buy rather than general interest.
+To focus on shopping intent, select the Shopping category rather than general interest.

-Here you go.
-Not surprisingly, UK interest in sandals over the course of the last 12 months saw a steady rise in spring and continuing through summer — albeit with a few interesting bumps along the way.
-Unexpected spikes in search interest might be down to changing consumer preferences, local and world events, or trending topics.
+Not surprisingly, UK interest in sandals rises in spring and continues through summer — with a few interesting bumps along the way.
+These unexpected spikes might be due to changing fashion trends, weather events, or viral topics.

 Comparing multiple keywords